Where We Be

-|I'd say these folks are well-prepared for the winter!
+|These folks seem well-prepared for winter!

-|We stayed at Lydia Haus B&B, about a ten-minute walk from
+|We stayed at Lydia Haus B&B, a ten-minute walk from

-|It’s part of the experience to enjoy the tactile feel of your bare feet against the soft grass
+|It’s part of the experience to enjoy the tactile feel of your bare feet on the soft grass

 It's a grassy trail designed to be walked in your bare feet.
-These signs pointed the way.
+Signs point the way.

 |We walked barefoot all the way from Jakobsbad to

-|Near Gontenbad I trudged through a long and deep trough of mud -- put there on purpose as part
+|Near Gontenbad I trudged through a long, deep trough of mud -- put there on purpose as part

 (but with shoes on), where we finally caught the train home

 |We got two free runs on the Jakobsbad Toboggan Run courtesy of our Appenzeller card